loiclaudet/hoppen/README.md

 - Pick one of your favorite libraries (GSAP, Shaders skeleton, THREE.js, or all combined!)
 - GSAP plugins selection
 - Hot module replacement (HMR)
-- Copy-to-clipboard utility for HTML/CSS/JS, for easy sharing on CodePen.
+- One-click "Open in CodePen" via Prefill API (floating button on each generated project)

 ### Requirements